Phoenix Shot Tower: History

-The tower was designated a National Historic Landmark in 1971 and a bronze plaque was attached to the tower's brick wall at the base.
+The tower was nominated by architect W. Brown Morton III for the National Register of Historic places in July of 1969.
+It was added to the register on September 20th, 1969.
+The tower was designated a National Historic Landmark in 1971 and a bronze plaque was attached to its brick wall at the base.
+By 1976 the tower was restored and turned into a museum though over time the tower would need further restoration.
 In the early 1980s, the management, exhibits, and tours were combined with those of the former Peale Museum.
+In 1982 the tower was rehabilitated.
 In 1985, other historic sites and homes were added to the newly created Baltimore City Life Museums system.
 The BCLM was closed in 1997, and in 2002 Carroll Museums Inc. was created to manage both the Carroll Mansion and the Shot Tower.